 Since 2010, Pray has been a lecturer at the George Washington University Elliott School of International Affairs teaching graduate skills courses on advocacy.

-Prior to joining Open Society, Pray served as the coordinator of the Publish What You Pay United States coalition where she worked to improve transparency and accountability in the oil, gas, and mining industries.
-She also has worked at the Robert F. Kennedy Center for Human Rights as a human rights attorney promoting corporate responsibility and government accountability around the extraction of oil in Chad.
+Before working at Open Society, Pray was the coordinator of the Publish What You Pay United States coalition, advocating for transparency and accountability in the oil, gas, and mining industries.
+Pray has also worked at the Robert F. Kennedy Center for Human Rights as a human rights attorney promoting corporate responsibility and government accountability around the extraction of oil in Chad.